A universal framework for learning the elliptical mixture model: Experimental results

 \subsection{BSDS500 dataset:}

 Convergence speed between Our, the IRA, and the RMO methods was compared over averaged results across the whole 500 pictures in BSDS500, as shown in Table \ref{convtable}.
 Again, our method converged with the fastest speed and achieved the minimum cost error among the RMO and the IRA methods.
 We further show in Fig. \ref{esifigus} four reconstructed images via our method when optimising the five EMMs.
 Observe that the images reconstructed from the non-robust distributions (e.g., the Gaussian and the GG1.5 distributions) were more ``noisy'' than those from the robust distributions (e.g., the Cauchy and Laplace distributions); however, these may capture more details in images.
-Therefore, different EMMs can flexibly model data for different requirements or applications, and our method, compared to the existing methods, was able to consistently provide a fast, stable and superior optimisation.
+Thus, by our method, different EMMs can flexibly model data for different requirements or applications.